-But, the question asked by Gabriel of Mary, the assignment given by Gabriel to Mary, the object of Mary’s service is in many ways the same question, the same assignment, and the same object of service asked of us.
+But, the question asked by Gabriel of Mary, the assignment given by Gabriel to Mary, and the object of Mary’s service is in many ways the same question, the same assignment, and the same object of service asked of us.
 We certainly aren’t being asked to become pregnant with the very Word of God, but are asked to bring God into the world.
-We may not be asked to give a literal birth to the Incarnate Deity, but we are asked to make God real and present in this world.
+We may not be asked to give a literal birth to the Incarnate Deity, but we are asked to make God real and present in the here and now.

 The Apostle John writes “By this we know that we dwell in him and he in us, because he has given us of his own Spirit.”
 (1 John 4:13).
 It is announced to us, that by his Spirit we live in him but he also lives in us.
 Through the Holy Spirit, we too have the Word implanted within us.
 We too are pregnant with God himself, and we too are to bear him into this world.

 And the question posed to us, is the same question that was posed to Isaiah and posed to Mary – Whom shall I send?
 Who will bear the Light of Christ into this world?
 Who will allow the Holy Spirit to come upon them and overshadow them?
 But don’t worry.
 God is with you, God is pleased with you, and God loves you.

 Scripture tells us the specific question asked of Isaiah and the specific question asked of Mary.
 Scripture tells us what their very specific calling into the world is.
 What is ours?
 To what mission is the voice or the messenger calling us?
 To what are we being called to give the resounding “Yes” that Mary gave?